 Loaded Greek Eggplant Dip

-This dip, yo!
-You need this dip in your life!
-It’s creamy and smooth on the bottom, and loaded with texture and flavor party on the top.
+This one is creamy and smooth on the bottom, and loaded with texture and savory sprinkles on the top.

-This simply means I’m not so restricted, but I love the challenge of developing and testing recipes that help all of my readers enjoy plant-inspired food, restrictions or not.
+That’s my jam…and I love the challenge of developing recipes that help my readers enjoy plant-based food, whether they’re restricted or not.

 Eggplant is not difficult to cook.
 It really is this easy: